 Line 4: Condition statement succeeded: fuchsia.BIND_PROTOCOL == fuchsia.usb.BIND_PROTOCOL.INTERFACE; Line 6: If statement condition failed: fuchsia.BIND_USB_VID == fuchsia.usb.BIND_USB_VID.INTEL Actual value of `fuchsia.BIND_USB_VID` was `fuchsia.usb.BIND_USB_VID.REALTEK` [0xbda].
 Line 9: If statement condition succeeded: fuchsia.BIND_USB_VID == fuchsia.usb.BIND_USB_VID.REALTEK Line 11: Accept statement succeeded.
 Value of `fuchsia.BIND_USB_CLASS` was `fuchsia.usb.BIND_USB_CLASS.VIDEO` [0xe].
 Driver binds to device.

 If you run the debugger on the Fuchsia target device, you will see similar output information.
-However, information such as identifiers and source code snippets may be missing, since the system only stores the bind program bytecode, not the source code.
+However, information such as identifiers and source code snippets may be missing, since the system only stores the bind rules bytecode, not the source code.

 - The device has the USB device protocol, so the first condition statement is satisfied.